-This theory is a philosophical concept in which people establish authority not through traditional top-down power structures but by serving with the innate desire to fulfill their team’s and community’s needs.
+Servant leadership is a philosophical concept in which people establish a leadership role not through traditional top-down power structures, but by serving with the innate desire to fulfill their team’s and community’s needs.

 Those who practice this leadership style multiply leaders by positively influencing those they serve and fostering consistent development in their followers.
 For this reason, it is an infinite learning process that produces maximum influence and impact, making it one of the best leadership styles.

 A 2019 systematic review published in The Leadership Quarterly indicates that servant leadership has demonstrated better follower outcomes by 12% when compared to transformational leadership, 6% when compared to ethical leadership, and 5% when compared to authentic leadership.